WR 122 Robillard & Fierman: Websites, Stats, and Think Tanks

 Often, searching the web gives us an overwhelming number of possible sources.
 The purpose of this tab is to offer a few more targeted resources to address more specific research needs.
 Think tanks are great for analysis, and if you need statistics, consider the government sources.
 Researching a local topic?
 Try these local resources for more targeted results.

 Also, please review the box about advanced Google strategies: it will really help you have a little more control over the secretive Google algorithm.
 Remember that Google, like other things we use online, is filtering our searches based on a number of factors including what we have searched for before, where we live, what sort of a device we are using...etc.
-Your results will be different than somebody else even if you search for the exact same words.
+Your results can be different than somebody else even if you search for the exact same words.
 Advanced search techniques allow you to target your search and give you a bit more control over what you get back!

 Advanced Google Searching